What are the risk factors for ovarian cancer?

 Family history of ovarian cancer, breast cancer, or colorectal cancer

 Ovarian cancer can run in families.
 Your ovarian cancer risk is increased if your mother, sister, or daughter has (or has had) ovarian cancer.
 The risk also gets higher the more relatives you have with ovarian cancer.
-Increased risk for ovarian cancer does not have to come from your mother's side of the family -- it can also come from your father's side.
+Increased risk for ovarian cancer can also come from your father's side.

 Personal history of breast cancer

-If you have had breast cancer, you may also have an increased risk of developing ovarian cancer.
+If you have had breast cancer, you might also have an increased risk of developing ovarian cancer.
 There are several reasons for this.
 Some of the reproductive risk factors for ovarian cancer may also affect breast cancer risk.
 The risk of ovarian cancer after breast cancer is highest in those women with a family history of breast cancer.
-A strong family history of breast cancer may be caused by an inherited mutation in the BRCA1 or BRCA2 genes.
-These mutations can also cause ovarian cancer.
-(See the section, "Do we know what causes ovarian cancer?").
+A strong family history of breast cancer may be caused by an inherited mutation in the BRCA1 or BRCA2 genes and hereditary breast and ovarian cancer syndrome, which is linked to an increased risk of ovarian cancer.

 It has been suggested that talcum powder applied directly to the genital area or on sanitary napkins may be carcinogenic (cancer-causing) to the ovaries.
 Some, studies suggest a very slight increase in risk of ovarian cancer in women who used talc on the genital area.
 In the past, talcum powder was sometimes contaminated with asbestos, a known cancer-causing mineral.
 This might explain the association with ovarian cancer in some studies.
-Body and face powder products have been required by law for more than 20 years to be asbestos-free.
-However, proving the safety of these newer products will require follow-up studies of women who have used them for many years.
+Since the 1970s, however, body and face powder products have been required by law to be asbestos-free.
+Proving the safety of these newer products will require follow-up studies of women who have used them for many years.
 There is no evidence at present linking cornstarch powders with any female cancers.

 A study of women who followed a low-fat diet for at least 4 years showed a lower risk of ovarian cancer.
 Some studies have shown a reduced rate of ovarian cancer in women who ate a diet high in vegetables, but other studies disagree.
 The American Cancer Society recommends eating a variety of healthful foods, with an emphasis on plant sources.
 Eat at least 2 ½ cups of fruits and vegetables every day, as well as several servings of whole grain foods from plant sources such as breads, cereals, grain products, rice, pasta, or beans.
 Limit the amount of red meat and processed meats you eat.
 Even though the effect of these dietary recommendations on ovarian cancer risk remains uncertain, following them can help prevent several other diseases, including some other types of cancer.